 Seasonal Affective Disorder

 It’s SAD.
-Sunlit days getting shorter here in the northern hemisphere, sun lower and weaker in the sky.
+When the sunlight hours get shorter here in the northern hemisphere in six months, the sun gets lower and weaker in the sky.
 Sad for everybody, SAD for some.
 Darkness prompts the body to produce melatonin, which slows everything down.

 Some bodies can’t suppress the melatonin release; those bodies end up with a major depressive syndrome.
 For many of them, daily “bright light therapy” – especially blue light therapy, is the solution.
 I’m no doctor and I’m not writing a prescription here.
 I’m just saying – get outside for a few minutes at high noon whenever you can.
 It feels good.
 It’s free.